mirjanacale/eye-breaker/README.md

 ## Introduction
 Eye-bracker is a arcade game where the player controls a paddle to deflect a bouncing eyeball.
 The goal is to smash a wall of colored bricks by hitting them with the eyeball.The paddle moves horizontally.It's a classic that continues to captivate players of all ages.

+  ## How to Play

 ***

+* Enter your name on the start screen.
+* Click the "Start Game" button.
+* If you're on a mobile device, turn your device horizontally for the best experience.
+* Use the arrow keys or touch controls to move the paddle left and right.
+* Bounce the eyeball to break all the blocks.
+* Try to clear all the blocks to win!

 # Existing Features
 ***